invisible911/lara_shop/README.md

 ## Implementation features:

-	keeping products added-in after sign up and log in.
+	* keeping products added-in after sign up and log in.
-	'database' carts and  soft delete items in a cart. custom pivot table.
+	* 'database' carts and  soft delete items in a cart.
+	* custom pivot table.
-	pagination.
+	* pagination.
-	use a third-party package to do the credit card validation. using a queue job to process the checkout. updating products in cart after successful checkout. updating products instock information after checkout.
+	* use a third-party package to do the credit card validation.
+	* using a queue job to process the checkout.
+	* using cache to hold checkout results.
+	* updating products in cart after successful checkout.
+	* updating products instock information after checkout.